emad-boosari/Quantum-Algorithms/Deutsch_&_Deutsch-Jozsa_algorithms/README.md

 # Quantum Simple Algorithm-Qiskit

-In this repository, I am going to explain **Deutsch**, **Deutsch-Jozsa** and **Bernstein–Vazirani** algorithms.
-The related Qiskit files to solve this problem will added with different approaches.
+In this repository, I am going to explain **Deutsch**, and **Deutsch-Jozsa**.
+The related Qiskit files to solve this problems can be found in the repo.

-Before starting to express our quantum algorithms, it is better to introduce the "phase kickedback" trick which is a well-known effect in many quantum algorithms.
+Before starting to express our quantum algorithms, it is better to introduce the "_phase kickedback_" trick which is a well-known effect in many quantum algorithms.
 To make this effect clear, let me suppose the following unitary operator $U_{f}$.

 $$U_f|x\rangle|y\rangle=|x\rangle|y \oplus	f(x)\rangle$$